 Any student who has previously earned a degree from a regionally accredited institution (including UVI) may pursue a second degree.
 Transfer credits that have not expired (see policy on Expiration of Credits) from other institutions and prior credits from UVI may be used to satisfy requirements for the second degree; however, a minimum of 30 resident credits must be accumulated beyond the number of credits completed at the time the first degree was awarded.
 All divisional and university requirements for the two degrees must be satisfied.
 All courses completed will be recorded on a separate transcript.
-Students seeking a second degree must apply for admission through the Office of Enrollment Services.
+Students seeking a second degree must apply for admission through the the Access and Enrollment Services Office on either campus.